QuantiusBenignus/BlahST/README.md

 </details>

 #### CONFIGURATION

-##### For manual installation only:
-Inside the `wsi` or `wsiml` script, near the begining, there is a clearly marked section, named **"USER CONFIGURATION BLOCK"**, where all the user-configurable variables (described in the following section) have been collected.
+Inside the `wsi`, `wsiAI`, `wsiml` or `blooper` script, near the beginning, there is a clearly marked section, named **"USER CONFIGURATION BLOCK"**, where all the user-configurable variables have been collected.
-Most can be left as is but the important ones are the location of the whisper.cpp model file that you would like to use during transcription (or the IP and port number for the whisper.cpp server).
+Most can be left as is but the important ones are the location of the (whisper, LLM, TTS) model files that you would like to use during transcription (or the IP and port number for the whisper.cpp server).
-If using a whisperfile, please, set the WHISPERFILE variable to the filename of the previously downloaded whisperfile, i.e. `WHISPERFILE=whisper-tiny.en.llamafile`
+If using a whisperfile, please, set the WHISPERFILE variable to the filename of the previously downloaded executable whisperfile, i.e. `WHISPERFILE=whisper-tiny.en.llamafile` (must be in the $PATH).

 ##### GUI SETUP OF HOTKEYS
 To start and stop speech input, for both manual and automatic installation